-Tullis Fellowship in Civil Law A scholarship established as a means of assisting a worthy student who has done superior work in civil law.
+Tullis Fellowship in Civil Law This scholarship was established as a means of assisting a worthy student who has done superior work in civil law.

 Tullis-Herget Scholarship Two scholarships for third-year students were established under the terms of a trust fund donated by the late Mrs. Octavia Tullis.
 Selection is made on the basis of ability and need.